-The feathers on my boa may be limp now, but the dust has settled enough from the weekend conference for me to distill what I learned into a nice little cheat sheet for you.
+The feathers on my boa may be limp now, but the dust has settled enough from the weekend conference for me to distill what I learned into a nice little cheat sheet for you on how to write a romance novel.

 I could have done 10 points, or 20 points, or 50 points, but what I learned from writing cover lines on women’s magazines is that your eye barely registers those numbers anymore.
 Why do you think Oprah has 517 things you need for spring?
 Because your eye sees ‘517’ and your mind thinks ‘are you serious?’.